 “I know not all that may be coming, but be it what it will, I’ll go to it laughing.” -Herman Melville, Moby Dick

-Post-Post Script: I’ve been at this for 5 years without missing a day!
-Go check out my 1,000th post, my 100-day anniversary post for more on how my OBT has affected me and my third blogiversary and my 150th Etsomnia™ post for a few of my favorite things!
+Post-Post Script: I’ve been at this for 6 years without missing a day!
+Go check out my 6th anniversary post, my 1,000th post, and my 100-day post for more on how my OBT has affected me and my 3d blogiversary and my 150th and 200th Etsomnia™ posts for a few of my favorite things!

 “I hate writing.
 I love having written.” – Dorothy Parker